Science.ie

 The Science.ie portal provides all sorts of information about careers in science, technology, engineering and mathematics (STEM).

 Overview

 Science.ie is an initiative of the Irish Government’s Discover Science & Engineering (DSE) awareness programme in Ireland.
-DSE is managed by Forfás on behalf of the Office of Science and Technology at the Department of Enterprise, Trade and Employment.
+DSE is managed by Forfás on behalf of the Office of Science and Technology at the Department of Enterprise, Tourism and Employment.

 The careers-related information on Science.ie has been moved to a new DSE website, which was launched in early October 2009.
 On MyScienceCareer.ie is: